quii/learn-go-with-tests/anti-patterns.md

 # TDD Anti-patterns

 From time to time it's necessary to review your TDD techniques and in particular remind yourself the kind of things you should be avoiding.

 This chapter lists a number of TDD and testing anti-patterns, and how to remedy them.

-## Not doing it at all
+## Not doing TDD at all

 Of course, it is possible to write great software without TDD, but a lot of problems I've seen with the design of code, and the quality of tests would be very difficult to arrive at if a disciplined approach to TDD had been used.

 One of the strengths of TDD is it gives you a formal process for you to break down problems, understand what you're trying to achieve (red), get it done (green) and then have a good think about how to make it right (blue/refactor).

 Without this the process is often quite ad-hoc and loose which _can_ result in not the best engineering.

 ## Misunderstanding the constraints of the refactoring step